 Once you’ve made a shortlist of educational institutions; contact them directly for detailed information.
 It’s also a good idea to visit any school before you make a final decision.
 Make sure you find out what the school’s attitude is towards the realities and needs of multilingual children and what kind of support is given to families that do not speak the local language at home.

 Also, review the social aspects, the curriculum, the kind of qualifications, and the extent to which parents are encouraged to be involved with the school.
 If your child is likely to go on to higher education, you also need to find out how attending a particular school will affect any future plans.

 For young children, attending a local school may be a good option.
 It helps them to learn the local language.
-In this way, children adjust quickly to the local culture and establish friendships close to home.
+In this way, children adjust quickly to the local culture, learn to speak with those around them, and establish friendships close to home.

 “Obviously, every child is different and their capacity to adapt will be different as well,” says an American mother of three who lives in Paris.
 “For us, [the local schools] worked out well.
 My children are getting a good, solid education.
 And it’s so much easier going to a school that is nearby.”

 International schools abroad